dbsqp/withings-influxdb2/README.md

  --name "Withings-InfluxDBv2" \
 dbsqp/withings-influxdbv2:latest
 ```
 Start container WITHINGS_AUTH_CODE="INIT", this will generate URL in log.
 Goto URL, authenticate and copy authorisation code.
 Restart container with WITHINGS_AUTH_CODE="received authorisation code".
 Check log to ensure oauth authorisation worked and token created.
-This can take multiple trys for some reason.
+This can take multiple trys (The authorization code is valid for 30 seconds).
 Once workng reset WITHINGS_AUTH_CODE="" and restart.
 Token is stored in directory for easy removal via docker volume.

 # Options
 ```